Sign up. Buy now. Learn more.

 Understand that the web is a virtual space.
 Consequently, it’s harder to trust someone.
 According to Traffic Maven, “today’s consumers are becoming increasingly accustomed to instant gratification.”
 They want the immediate reward.

-If I come to your online digital camera store and purchase a camera, I’m not going to expect the product to appear in my hands immediately.
+If I come to your online digital camera store and purchase a camera, I’m not going to expect the product to appear in my hands immediately after pressing the action button.
 It’s a physical product, and you, as the retailer, have to arrange for shipment and other logistics.
 But, if I purchase software from your store, I would expect to download it immediately.

-Social media expert Jon Loomer understands how to use the power of instant gratification to get people to opt in to his email list.
-His call-to-action wording is “Get Ebook,” but it’s been converting well for him.
+Social media expert Jon Loomer understands how to use the power of instant gratification to get people to opt in to his email campaign.
+His call to action wording is “Get Ebook,” but it’s been converting well for him.

 Russ Henneberry, Director of Editorial for Digital Marketer, strategically uses the power of instant gratification to craft his call-to-action messages.
-He also uses two words, “Download Now,” to appeal to people’s emotions and persuade them to opt in.
+His button text uses two words, “Download Now,” and also uses simple button design to appeal to people’s emotions and persuade them to opt in to a bigger email campaign.

 Tactic #4: Evoke Curiosity